Logo

 Sofia Badini

-Hi!
-I am a PhD candidate at the Environmental and Natural Resources Economics Group of Wageningen University, The Netherlands.
-I am interested in studying how society adapts to climate change, and how policies to manage climate risk should be designed to be effective and equitable.
+I am an environmental economist interested in studying how society adapts to climate change, and how policies to manage climate risk should be designed to be effective and equitable.
+My CV is here.

-Working Papers
+Working papers

 Information frictions, overconfidence, and learning: Experimental evidence from a floodplain